When I was a student (2003-2009), my classmates and I didn’t have any Digital tablet at school to practice on.

 - It’s light

-- Available in multiple platform: Windows, Mac, Ipad, Android.
+- Available in multiple platforms: Windows, Mac, Ipad, Android.

 - For tablets, I recommend to use it on Samsung Pro Note instead of Ipad, the pen is so much better !!